National Law Enforcement Council Members

 John Sarcone is the elected County Attorney for Des Moines, Iowa, having been elected to that post since winning election in 1990 and is currently serving his 8th term as chief prosecutor.
 Sarcone is a long-time member of the Board of Directors of the National District Attorneys Association.

-John Thompson is the Executive Director of the National Animal Control Association and former deputy assistant director of the National Sheriffs Association.
-Thompson was previously police chief in Mount Rainier, Maryland and Asst.
+John Thompson is the Executive Vice President of the Small and Rural Law Enforcement Executive Association and former Executive Director of the National Animal Control Association and deputy assistant director of the National Sheriffs Association.
+Thompson is a retired police chief from Mount Rainier, Maryland and Asst.
 Sheriff in Prince Georges County.
 In 2019 he was awarded the Albert Schweitzer Medal for outstanding achievement in the advancement of animal welfare.

 Gregg Totten was first elected District Attorney of California’s Ventura County in 2002, and is now serving his fifth term.
 A career prosecutor, Totten joined the DA’s office as a Deputy DA in 1983, serving in that role until 1993 when he was appointed Executive Director of the California District Attorneys Association.
 In 1996 he returned to Ventura County as Chief Deputy DA and has been President of the California District Attorneys Association and Vice President of the National District Attorneys Association.